 ATEST advocates for robust funding of anti-trafficking work (including both labor and sex trafficking), holistic legislation and programmatic implementation that includes a victim-centered policy approach, strong U.S. leadership in the global fight to confront human trafficking and modern slavery, and development of a stronger and inclusive anti-trafficking movement that builds collective voice and power.

-- Advocate for newly-authorized initiatives in the TVPRA and related legislation to receive full financial appropriations for FY2020 and beyond
+- Advocate for initiatives in the TVPRA and related legislation to receive full financial appropriations for FY2021 and beyond

-- Engage with the Departments of Justice and Homeland Security for implementation of the new victim protocol
+- Engage with the Departments of Justice and Homeland Security for development and implementation of the victim protocol

 - Engage with USAID in the update of its Counter-Trafficking in Persons (CTIP) Policy

-- Engage with the Treasury Department for implementation of a new initiative to get multilateral development banks to create anti-trafficking provisions in international projects
+- Engage with the Treasury Department for implementation of an initiative to get multilateral development banks to create anti-trafficking provisions in international projects

 - Continuing to speak out when policies or practices harm trafficking victims and survivors, or hurt immigrants or others who are vulnerable to trafficking